Meet the Team - Matt Podolsky

 Matt Podolsky handling a California condor in 2008.

 In the years since 2011, when Wild Lens was incorporated, I’ve been involved in the production of numerous film projects, which span from ultra low budget short docs, to multi-million dollar feature film productions.
 My low budget short film, Bluebird Man, received a national PBS broadcast and won numerous awards during its festival run.
-This was the project that put me on the map as a filmmaker, and led to my involvement in Sea of Shadows, a feature length film about the world’s most endangered marine mammal.
-Sea of Shadows won the audience award and Sundance in 2019 and was picked up for distribution by National Geographic.
+This was the project that put me on the map as a filmmaker, and led to my involvement in Sea of Shadows, a feature length film about the vaquita porpoise - world’s most endangered marine mammal.
+Sea of Shadows won the audience award at Sundance in 2019 and was picked up for distribution by National Geographic.

 I was convinced that my role as a co-director of Sea of Shadows would lead to funding and distribution opportunities for my next project, but the opposite turned out to be true.
 The next film that I produced, the feature doc, The Invisible Mammal, struggled to secure funding.
 It was clear to me that it wasn’t the film itself that was the problem - The Invisible Mammal premiered at the prestigious DocLands Documentary Film Festival where it won the audience award.
 The problem was the industry itself.
-In the years after our Sea of Shadows premiere at Sundance, the bottom fell out of the independent film industry.
+In the years after our Sea of Shadows premiere at Sundance, the bottom fell out of the independent documentary film industry.
 There have been very few documentary sales at Sundance these past few years, and filmmakers are beginning to accept that self-distribution is the only viable option for many projects.